Nirbhaya case: SC dismisses curative petition of convict Pawan

 Eventually, their execution was deferred indefinitely by a Delhi court's order in January.
 On February 5, the Delhi High Court directed all four convicts to exhaust all legal remedies available to them within a week's time, so as to not delay their execution.

+The four convicts, and two others, raped a 23-year-old student (dubbed "Nirbhaya") on a moving bus on December 16, 2012.
+The convicts penetrated her with iron rods, inflicting grave injuries, and the victim died two weeks later during treatment.
 The fifth accused, Ram Singh, allegedly committed suicide in prison in 2013.
 The sixth accused—a juvenile—was sent to a reformation home and was later released.